-MCM: Illicit Discharge Detection and Elimination BMP Title: Storm Sewer Map Res sponsible Department: Town Engineer Me asurable Goal: Year 4 - Annually update the storm drainage system map.
-1. to accomplish the measurable go No □ ed on the dry weather screening. be updated with new developmen (b) If not, why was the measurab le goal not accomplished?
-2. Was this BMP appropriate to me eet the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be (a) Please explain. successful?
-Yes ⊠ No □ The Town has successfully mappe location of illicit discharges withi ed 100% of the Town outfalls.
-The n the Town. map can be use ed to track 4.
-Are any changes to this BMP recterm? ommended for the next permit Yes □ No ⊠ (a) If so, please explain.
+MCM: Illicit Discharge Detection and Elimination BMP Title: Storm Sewer Map Responsible Department: Town Engineer Measurable Goal: Year 5 - Annually update the storm drainage system map.

+1. Was the measurable goal accomplished for this permit year?
+Yes 🖂 No 🗌 (a) If so, explain what was done to accomplish the measurable goal.
+No new development was accepted in 2023, so the outfall map is the same as prior years.
+The current storm sewer has 37 outfalls mapped.
+The outfall map will be updated with new development and redevelopment as necessary. (b) If not, why was the measurable goal not accomplished?
+2. Was this BMP appropriate to meet the intended MCM(s)?
+Yes ⊠ No 🗌 3.
+Was this BMP considered to be successful? (a) Please explain.
+Yes  No 🗌 The Town has successfully mapped 100% of the Town outfalls.
+The map can be used to track location of illicit discharges within the Town.
+4. Are any changes to this BMP recommended for the next permit term?
+Yes 🗌 No  (a) If so, please explain.
 5. Will a Notice of Change (NOC) be issued for this BMP?
-Yes □ No ⊠
+Yes 🗌 No 🖂

-MCM: BMP Title: Responsible Department: Measurable Goal: Illicit Discharge Detection and Elimination Education and Training on Illicit Discharges $\underline{\text{Year 4}}$ - Provide annual IDDE training at least once a year for designate Town staff and new hires.
-1. Was the measurable goal accomp (a) If so, explain what was done to Training was designated for Year training in Year 3 on December 14 accomplish the measurable go 4, but Copper Canyon's Town E Year 5. , 2021.
-The Town Engineer will anena sioniiwai er nammg m (b) If not, why was the measurable goal not accomplished?
-2. Was this BMP appropriate to mee t the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be suc (a) Please explain. ccessful?
-Yes ⊠ No □ Training educates Town employees on how to identify any possible illicit discharges and how to resolve them.
+MCM: Illicit Discharge Detection and Elimination BMP Title: Education and Training on Illicit Discharges Responsible Department: Town Engineer Measurable Goal: Year 5 - Provide annual IDDE training at least once a year for designate Town staff and new hires.
+Was the measurable goal accomplished for this permit year?
+Yes No No (a) If so, explain what was done to accomplish the measurable goal.
+The Town staff is comprised of 3 staff members and primarily uses third party contractors for stormwater services.
+The Town Engineer (contract) has attended training in the past and is now training his staff so that they can assist in IDDE tasks as well as construction review and inspection.
+He used TCEQ online training documents to provide the training.

+2. Was this BMP appropriate to meet the intended MCM(s)?
+Yes 🖂 No 🗆 3.
+Was this BMP considered to be successful? (a) Please explain.
+Yes  No 🗌 Training educates Town employees on how to identify any possible illicit discharges and how to resolve them.
 Knowing how to respond when discharges happen can result in minimizing pollution to lakes and streams.
-4. Are any changes to this BMP reconterm? nmended for the next permit Yes □ No ⊠ (a) If so, please explain.
-5. Will a Notice of Change (NOC) be e issued for this BMP?
-Yes □ No ⊠
+4. Are any changes to this BMP recommended for the next permit term?
+Yes 🗌 No  (a) If so, please explain.